obsidian-level-maker/Obsidian/README.txt

 This package is just a SNAPSHOT or "Work In Progress" of current Oblige development.
 This it NOT a proper release and is only intended for testing or for curiosity.
-The levels are quite poor, some are not even completable, and there are heaps of other problems.
+The levels are quite poor, some are not even completable, and there are many other problems.
 So don't take it seriously, I haven't :-)

 INTRODUCTION